-Our healthcare students have access to our specialist, industry-relevant, simulation facilities at Canterbury and Medway campuses.
-These simulation facilities allow them to practise hands-on skills in a fully-equipped, realistic hospital environment.
-In Canterbury, these facilities are just a few minutes' walk from our Canterbury Campus.
+As a healthcare student, you will have access to our specialist, industry-relevant, simulation facilities at Canterbury and Medway campuses.
+These simulation suites allow you to practise hands-on skills in a fully-equipped, realistic hospital environment.
+In Canterbury, these facilities are located in the new Verena Holmes Building.

 The occupational therapy facilities are designed to mirror the type of settings where therapy can be explored.
 The flat is a replica of a typical bedroom, bathroom and kitchen in the community, with a range of equipment and adaptations to enhance someone's independence.
 Students can role play scenarios outside the hospital and in the patient's home.

 This radiography computer suite will allow students to have hands on experience.
 The main purpose of the room is to practise radiographic technique, acquisition of digital radiography images, interpretation of images.